 Google BigQuery has quickly become one of the most popular Serverless Data Warehouses for companies around the globe.
 Owned by Google Cloud, BigQuery is offered as a Platform as a Service (PaaS) to companies that want a proper space for analyzing their data.

 BigQuery supports queries using ANSI SQL, which is one of the main reasons why it’s so popular.
 If your company deals in large amounts of data, you might already be using BigQuery.
-With the Machine Learning capabilities that BigQuery offers, users can easily get a comprehensive analysis of their data.
+With the machine learning capabilities that BigQuery offers, users can easily perform a comprehensive analysis of their data.

 Prerequisites